fdegier/homebridge-jablotron-alarm/README.md

 If you want to use Siri for controlling the alarm, you need to create a scene, which switches the alarm on or off and then ask Siri to set that scene.

 ## Identify Jablotron services and devices
-To identify Jablotron services and devices (segments and PGMs), run the config_helper.py, this will get all services and related segments that are assigned to your account:
+To identify Jablotron services and devices (segments and PGMs), run the config-helper.js, this will get all services and related segments that are assigned to your account:

-    python3 config_helper.py username password
+    node config-helper.js username password